Applied Computer Science

 Northcentral University allows 5 years to complete all 30 credit hour master's programs.
 Normal time to complete varies depending upon course take rate and credits transferred.

 This course introduces students to the basic principles of Web graphics and Web design.
-The concepts are related to Web graphics, including basic graphic elements and principles of design and creative strategies for developing effective Web site graphics.
+The concepts are related to Web graphics, including basic graphic elements and principles of design and creative strategies for developing effective website graphics.
 These include graphic file formats, preparation of graphics for the Web, and site organization.
-Students will participate in the creation of a Web site, develop skills for the integration of graphics into Web pages and gain an understanding of the value of graphics as an Internet marketing element.
+Students will participate in the creation of a website, develop skills for the integration of graphics into Web pages and gain an understanding of the value of graphics as an Internet marketing element.

 This course focuses upon the architecture, technology, and implementation of databases.
 It is important to know how databases are organized and data extracted in order to make implementations perform the tasks for which they are intended.
 Technical issues such as concurrency control become very important to understand and be able to apply.
 The data model chosen as the basis for study is the relational model.

 The principles and applications of network communications are emphasized in this course.
 Topics include networking protocols, networking standards, networking and telecommunication regulations, networking transport protocols, security threats, and telephone carrier services.
 Applications and impacts to business are evaluated in this course.
+With the knowledge gained in the course, students will be able to have a more complete understanding of how networks communicate with each other and how this communication is managed.

 This course provides a comprehensive introduction to the concepts underlying the architecture and implementation of modern operating systems with Java.